Nikhilsimha31/Aarogya-Ai/README.md

 }
 ```

-The frontend converts this JSON response into visual disease risk cards.
+The frontend converts this JSON response into visual risk cards.

 ---